top of page

 Abstract:

 Individuals form implicit biases through unconsciously developing assumption, while explicit biases result from conscious decisions.
 Racial bias is a type of bias that affects people today, which refers to opinions or preconceptions that influence an individual's understanding of another racial out-group.
 Racial prejudices arise in areas of the brain that interfere with a person's brain wave activity.
 A prior study done by Dr.Izuma et al. involved individuals from two racial backgrounds.
 While looking at photos of a racial in-group and a racial out-group, participants were placed under an fMRI scanner to examine evidence of racial prejudice in the amygdala.
-In contrast, this study examined the brain wave activity of young people from four racial groups.
-Participants first had to complete an explicit bias test involving stereotypical racist statements.
-After this, they listened to meditative music to increase their alpha brain waves activity.
-An electroencephalography (EEG) device was then placed on their heads while they viewed images of young and old from four ethnic backgrounds (White, Black, Hispanic, and Asian).
-Participants' implicit biases were indicated by higher beta brainwave activity, which reflects fear and racial bias.
+In contrast, this study examined the brain wave activity of young people from two racial groups.
+Participants had to complete an explicit bias test while also partaking in an explicit bias test.
+An electroencephalography (EEG) device was then placed on their heads while they viewed images of older individuals from two ethnic backgrounds (White and Black).
+With the EEG on, the explicit bias test asked the participants how they perceived the images' friendliness, aggressiveness, and hostility with the 7 point likert scale.
+Participants' implicit biases were reflected by higher beta brainwave activity, which reflects fear and racial bias.
 Based on the findings, the explicit bias test scores for all four racial groups were low collectively.
-Although each participant's explicit bias test score was relatively low, their implicit bias test scores inconsistently increased when the images were presented.
-One group elicited higher beta brainwave activity than the others, while the two groups remained roughly the same.
-The participants' response to the implicit bias test was significant because it demonstrated racial prejudice in adolescents compared to their response to the explicit bias test.
-Positive interpersonal relationships can flourish without restricting people's opportunities through these findings.
+The explicit bias test score were also relatively low.
+When putting data through both a T-Test and an ANOVA results proved to statistically insignificant, disproving our hypostasis.
+Non-significant results may be a result of the small sample size.
+These results serve as a basis for further research and may encourage others to conduct the same study with a bigger sample size

 About this Scientist: